LLWarrenP/ST-Vacation-Manager/README.md

 # Summary
 Automatically puts home in a vacation mode after you're gone and manages a visiting house sitter

 This app allows you to extend SmartThings to effectively create a vacation mode that is automatically triggered after a selected sway time.
 For instance, you might want to turn off the water or gas when you're on vacation but you might not want to do that all the time when you're in and out of the house.
-Vacation Manager also allows you to have a house sitter, dog walker, pet feeder, plat waterer or whathaveyou stop by for a visit and turns on devices for their visit.
+Vacation Manager also allows you to have a house sitter, dog walker, pet feeder, plant waterer or whathaveyou stop by for a visit and turns on devices for their visit.

 # Required Devices
 None.
 It is also suggested to use the app in conjunction with a water or gas valve but that is by no means required.